 On 23 August 1990 President Saddam appeared on state television with Western hostages to whom he had refused exit visas.
 In the video, he patted a small British boy named Stuart Lockwood on the back.
 Saddam then asks, through his interpreter, Sadoun al-Zubaydi, whether Stuart is getting his milk.
 Saddam went on to say, “We hope your presence as guests here will not be for too long.
 Your presence here, and in other places, is meant to prevent the scourge of war.”

-I used to wonder what my father would have said and done, had Saddam Hussein walked into his makeshift prison cell and spoken with him.
+I used to wonder what my father would have said and done had Saddam Hussein walked into his makeshift prison cell and spoken with him.
 Would he have been diplomatic in order to keep himself alive or gone down kicking and screaming?
-I still often wonder what our lives would be like had Dad not escaped twenty-some days after being taken hostage in Kuwait’s international airport.
+I still often think about what our lives would be like had Dad not escaped twenty-some days after being taken hostage in Kuwait’s international airport in the early morning hours of August 2nd, 1990.
 Or had he been fatally shot the time he was mugged after his escape, during his turn patrolling our home’s compound.
 Or had he never made it out of Jordan or Iraq on his way to India, to my mother and me.

 It’s bad enough that, each time we return from a trip abroad, my brother and I have to explain to American immigration why our passports say we were born in Kuwait City, as if that makes us some goddamned terrorists.
-I wonder what they’d do if I simply were to respond, “My parents lived and worked there at the time and had my mom known how much trouble this was going to be, she’d have popped me out elsewhere but them’s the breaks, so can I go now?”
+What would they do if I were to simply respond, “My parents lived and worked there at the time and had my mom known how much trouble this was going to be, she’d have popped me out elsewhere but them’s the breaks, so can I go now?”
 That’s enough Kuwait for one lifetime, thanks.

 The memories are the scab that protect and remind.